Stuyvesant High School

-Stuyvesant was established as an all-boys school in the East Village of Manhattan in 1904.
-An entrance examination was mandated for all applicants starting in 1934, and the school started accepting female students in 1969.
-Stuyvesant moved to its current location at Battery Park City in 1992 because the student body had become too large to be suitably accommodated in the original campus.
-The old building now houses several high schools.
+Stuyvesant High School was established in 1904 as an all-boys school in the East Village of lower Manhattan.
+Starting in 1934, admission for all applicants was contingent on passing an entrance examination.
+In 1969, the school began permanently accepting female students.
+In 1992, Stuyvesant High School moved to its current location at Battery Park City to accommodate more students.
+The old campus houses several smaller high schools and charter schools.

-Admission to Stuyvesant involves passing the Specialized High Schools Admissions Test.
-Every March, the 800 to 850 applicants with the highest SHSAT scores out of the around 30,000 students who apply to Stuyvesant are accepted.
-The school has a wide range of extracurricular activities, including a theater competition called SING! and two student publications.
+Admission to Stuyvesant involves passing the Specialized High Schools Admissions Test, required for the New York City Public Schools system.
+Every March, approximately 800 to 850 applicants with the highest SHSAT scores are accepted, out of about 30,000 students who apply to Stuyvesant.